malcolmh/HamlibJNI/README.md

 # HamlibJNI
-Proof of concept of Java interface to Hamlib library functions
+Testbed for Hamlib SWIG-generated Java interface to Hamlib.